IainHigh/MLP/README.md

     ├── RNN.o41597200
     ├── RNN.o41689730
     ├── RNN.o41899808
-├── rnn # Contains the basic RNN model (no elmo embeddings
+├── rnn # Contains the basic RNN model and GloVe embeddings
     ├── preprocessing.py # Preprocesses the data for the RNN model.
     ├── rnn-mlp.yml # Specified environment for the RNN model (not used) ├── rnn.py # The RNN model